rwb/cr101/README.md

 * Cultural issues in American policing (pp. 71-72).
 * Corruption, harassment, and use of force (pp. 72-76).
 * Measurement of killings of police: 86 (45 accidental/41 criminal) officers killed in 2015 and 118 (52 accidental/66 criminal) were killed in 2016.
+* Measurement of assaults of police: 50,212 officers assaulted in 2015; 57,180 officers assaulted in 2016 ([source](https://www.fbi.gov/news/stories/2016-leoka-report-released)).
 * Measurement of police use of force
 * Police killings database from *The Guardian* ([link](https://www.theguardian.com/us-news/series/counted-us-police-killings))
 * Average/median age of people killed by police in 2015: 37.1/35